djk2/django-tables2-column-shifter/README.rst

   * for bootstrap2 - ColumnShiftTableBootstrap2,
   * for bootstrap3 - ColumnShiftTableBootstrap3,
-  * for bootstrap4 - ColumnShiftTableBootstrap4,
+  * for bootstrap4 - ColumnShiftTableBootstrap4 or ColumnShiftTableBootstrap4Responsive,
-  * for bootstrap5 - ColumnShiftTableBootstrap5,
+  * for bootstrap5 - ColumnShiftTableBootstrap5 or ColumnShiftTableBootstrap5Responsive.

 **Tested by tox with:**